 Approximately 72% of the 2,907 hospitals reported having a Medicare shortfall on Part III, Section B of Schedule H. This shortfall, which accounted for an average of 3.1% of hospital expenses in 2019, occurs when the Federal government reimburses hospitals at less than their costs for treating Medicare patients.

 Individual hospitals and systems reported an average of 0.1% of their total expenses on community building activities.
 These activities can include workforce development, environmental improvements, and hospital employee participation on state Boards of Health, regional health departments, neighborhood community relations committees, and with university and other school partnerships.

-The AHA’s 2018 Schedule H Report is a useful resource available to all hospitals which can be utilized to benchmark and compare a hospital to national averages.
+AHA’s annual community benefit report is a useful resource available to all tax-exempt hospitals which can be utilized to benchmark and compare a hospital to national averages.
 While this report provides quick comparisons, it is important to note that each hospital has a different set of facts and circumstances to consider, including size, location, and hospital type, which can affect its community benefit percentage in relation to its peers.

 Community benefit data, hospital operations/activities, and reporting transparency continue to be key areas of focus for all users of the Form 990.
 The IRS, Department of Health, state and local regulators, researchers, and the general public utilize Candid (formerly Guidestar) and other publicly available information to review tax-exempt hospitals’ total benefits to the community.
 Additionally, reports related to community benefit and the value of tax exemption continue to be released by the media and organizations, such as the Lown Institute.